-- (a) Member Organisation, which means each company or incorporated association that is a member of AOCRA Ltd including each: - i. state, territory, and Club Member; and - ii. affiliate that is a member of a state or territory Member. - (b) Individual Member, which means individuals who are individuals registered with a Relevant Organisation.
+- (a) Member Organisation, which means each company or incorporated association that is a member of AOCRA Ltd - including each: - i.
+Zone and Club Member; and - ii. affiliate that is a member of a Zone Member. - (b) Individual Member, which means individuals who are individuals registered with a Relevant Organisation.